-- How to succeed: Attend classes regularly and do all the suggested homework problems.
-Do and redo more problems.
-Read the lecture notes before classes.
+- How to succeed: Attend classes regularly.
+Actively read the suggested parts of the notes, read the class website, and do the assigned problems.
+Do and redo more problems, as practice is key to mastering the material.
+Read the lecture notes before class to prepare for the topics that will be covered.
 Ask questions if there is anything that needs to be clarified.
 Keep organized notes of all your work.
-Make sure that you fully understand each proof we do in class or posted on the class website or Canvas.
-Do not hesitate to ask a question whenever something is not clear.
-Ask in class or outside of class.
+Make sure that you fully understand each proof presented in class, posted on the class website, or available on Canvas.
+Do not hesitate to ask questions whenever something is unclear, whether in class or outside of class.
 Ask other students in class or me.
-I will gladly talk to you during my office hours, or you can make an appointment to talk to me at another time.
+I am available to discuss any questions during my office hours, or you can make an appointment to meet at another time.
 You can find a link to my Zoom office hours on the class Canvas page. - On Your Written Work: Students must submit their work electronically through Canvas Assignments.
 The only allowable file type is PDF.
 I cannot grade work submitted by email.
-Please ensure you produce a high-quality, readable PDF file of your work.
-LATEX is a free software designed for typesetting high-quality mathematical documents.
+Please ensure that your PDF file is of high quality and easily readable.
+LATEX is a free software designed for typesetting high-quality mathematical documents, which can enhance the readability and professionalism of your work.
 I encourage you to learn LATEX and use it for your writing.
 As a starting point, you can use my website Getting Started with LATEX.

-If you submit your handwritten work, write neatly on paper with a light-colored background using a dark pencil or ink.
+If you submit your handwritten work, write neatly on paper with a light-colored background using dark pencil or ink, and ensure that all text and figures are clearly visible.
 Please use a good scanning app to produce a high-quality, readable PDF file.

-You will have enough time to work on the homework and assignments.
-Please produce wellwritten papers.
+You will have sufficient time to work on homework and assignments, so please ensure that your papers are well-written and well-presented.
 Presenting calculations alone without the context in which they occur and explanations of your reasoning is insufficient for full credit.
 Writing mathematics in complete sentences organized in meaningful paragraphs is an integral part of learning mathematics.
 You can use examples in my notes or my writing on the class website as a guide for writing.